Noxshus/noxshus.github.io/_posts/2020-4-16-A-Guide-To-All-Tyranny-Achievements.md

 #### Second Run - Organic Achievements

 **Tyrant**: Reach 5 Fear with any companion.
 The easiest person to do this with, across all runs, is Eb on a Disfavoured run.
-Kicking Tarkis off the Spire alone will net you huge fear.
+Kicking Tarkis Arry off the Spire alone will net you huge fear.

 **Legion of Victory**: Complete the run allied to the Disfavoured.
 This is the main objective of this run; simply side with the Disfavoured at the Ascension Hall and never change your mind.

-**Made To Be Broken**: Break all the Edicts.
-This happens somewhat by accident on the Disfavoured run:
-- Do not go to Lethian's Crossing.
-- Edict of Fire: Broken when destroying the Burning Library.
-- Edict of Stone: Broken when killing Cairn (there's another achievement for it further down).
-- Edict of Storms: Broken either by killing Amelia’s baby or by using the Lore circumvention.

 #### Second Run - 1st Act Achievements